sourcegraph/handbook/content/talent/hiring/evaluating_values.md

 All teammates who have been at Sourcegraph for 3+ months are eligible to conduct a values interview.

-## How do I conduct a values interview
+## How do I conduct a values interview?

-The purpose of the Values Interview is to determine if the candidate embodies and exemplifies our values.
+The purpose of the values interview is to determine if the candidate embodies and exemplifies our values.
 It is not meant to be a skill assessment, and should only focus on Sourcegraph's values.

+You can see more information about our interview stages [here](https://about.sourcegraph.com/handbook/talent/types_of_interviews)

 **Part 1**: Introduce yourself, build rapport, and set agenda